blue-smoke-media/BSM/migration-notes.md

-TODO EACH COMPONENT

-- change title tags
-  check all <head>
 READ ALL CODE IN WEBSITE FOR COMPLETE MIGRATION

 - Index Page - 'bloomTech'